MateiAmbrus/Dog-Quiz/README.md

 # Dog-Quiz
-Use the command node server.js to start the local server on port 3000
+Use the command "node server.js" to start the local server on port 3000